 How Long Do I Have To Dispute Charges On My Credit Card?

-What the law says
+What the Law Says

 Luckily for cardholders, the Fair Credit Billing Act offers consumers protection against billing errors.
-According to US federal law and the FCBA, you have 60 days to dispute a charge, starting on the day that the first bill with the error was transmitted to you, which would appear to cover statements sent by both email and postal mail.
+According to US federal law and the FCBA, you have 60 days to dispute a charge, starting on the day that the first bill with the error was transmitted to you, either by email or postal mail.
 Since many cardholders still receive statements by postal mail, it could be as little as 50 days after the statement is received before your legal right to dispute a charge expires.
 Nevertheless, you still have two statement cycles to note the error and file the dispute.
-And according to the law, cardholders have to submit written notice to the creditor in order to dispute a charge.
+And according to the law, cardholders must submit a written notice to the creditor in order to dispute a charge.

 For example, service providers such as airlines often have a “holdback” in the agreements with credit card processors to protect both card issuers and cardholders in the event they cease operations and are unable to honor a ticket.
 If a traveler purchases a ticket six months in advance, only to find out later that the airline went out of business three months later, there is still a strong likelihood that the cardholder could file a successful dispute with the card issuer.